-Before/After Extended School Day
+Extended School Day - Aftercare Supervision

-Supervision

-Annunciation Catholic School offers before/after school extension of learning activities.
-This service is offered every day that school is in session beginning at 7:00 a.m. and from class dismissal until 5:30 p.m.
-More information about the Extended School Day program may be obtained from the school office.
+Annunciation Catholic School offers after school extension of learning activities.
+This service is offered every day that school is in session from 3:15 until 5:30 p.m.
+More information about the Extended School Day program may be obtained from the school office or on the school website.